F-Tahir/HTML5Template/readme.md

 Optional, but recommended css files that allow various browsers to render elements consistently.
 Some browsers have bugs/inconsistencies that lead to incorrect rendering of an element and including this file fixes these issues.

 **Not recommended**: If you wish to remove these files, also remove the stylesheet reference in `index.html`'s `header` tag

+**NOTE**: Ensure that the css files are updated every few months.
+Can get the latest here: https://necolas.github.io/normalize.css/

 ## humans.txt
 humans.txt is an initiative for who built the website.
 Read more at http://humanstxt.org/.
 This file is optional.